LalitPama/LalitPama/README.md

 - 🌱 I’m currently learning C++ and i am in intermediate stage
 - 💞️ I’m looking to collaborate on real time project
 - 📫 How to reach me : inform me on this email diemkarpe49@gmail.com
-I am very greatful of you if you include me on project and have experience together. thank you to reach me.
+I have knowlege of HTML, CSS, C/C++ and bsic python.
+I also have some basic project based on HTML and CSS.

 <!---
 LalitPama/LalitPama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.